 WordPress (WP) E-commerce “GetShopped”

-Setting up your Shipwire account to work with WordPress e-Commerce is really easy and you can view the WordPress e-Commerce documentation.
+See the WordPress ecommerce documentation here.
 When you are setting up your store to integrate with Shipwire, there are a few important details to keep in mind:

-- the billingemail is used for the shipping email address, as WPeC doesn’t currently provide a shippingemail unique_name
+- The billing email is used for the shipping email address, as WP ecommerce doesn’t currently provide a shipping email unique_name.

-Lastly, keep in mind that the API request sent to Shipwire is based on the checkout form’s unique_names – for example, we don’t currently have a unique_name for Address2, so you’ll want to make sure the address field stays a textarea, so customers can enter multiple lines for addresses.
+- The API request sent to Shipwire is based on the checkout form’s unique_names.
+For example, we don’t currently have a unique_name for Address2, so you’ll want to make sure the address field remains as a text area so that customers can enter multiple lines for addresses.